-At reexamination, the PHA must use the PHA current utility allowance schedule [24 CFR 982.517(d)(2)].
-PHA Policy
+At reexamination, the PHA must use the PHA current utility allowance schedule [HCV GB, p.
+18-8 PHA Policy

 Revised utility allowances will be applied to a family's rent and subsidy calculations at the first annual reexamination that is effective after the allowance is adopted.